mqasimkh/uvm_lab_4/README.md

 clock_and_reset_vif_config::set(null,"uvm_test_top.tb.clk_rst.*", "vif", hw_top.clk_rst);
 ```

-## Adding Channel, HBU, and Clock and Reset  hw_top
+## Adding Channel, HBU, and Clock and Reset to hw_top

 After adding all UVCs in `testbench`, added the interface of each individual uvc in `hw_top_dut.sv` (top module).